-He won both a gold and silver medal with the Australian wheelchair basketball team, the Rollers, respectively at the 2008 Beijing Olympics and the 2012 London Olympics.
+He won both a gold and silver medal with the Australian wheelchair basketball team, the Rollers, at the 2008 Beijing Olympics and the 2012 London Olympics, respectively.

-After winning his second Wimbledon quad wheelchair singles championship in July 2021, he is now headed to the 2021 Olympics in Tokyo, hopefully to continue smashing records.
+After winning his second Wimbledon quad wheelchair singles championship in July 2021, he went on to win gold at the Tokyo Olympics.

 "I feel like I've done everything I need to do on the tennis court," he said at a press conference.
 "It's been an incredible ride and I think the time has come to move onto other things that I do."